theory/sqljson/path/README.md

 The list of operators and methods available in JSON path expressions.
 Note that while the unary operators and methods can be applied to multiple values resulting from a preceding path step, the binary operators (addition etc.) can only be applied to single values.
+In lax mode, methods applied to an array will be executed for each value in the array.
+The exceptions are `.type()` and `.size()`, which apply to the array itself.

 **Note:** The examples below use this utility function to marshall JSON
 arguments: